 - ¾ cup (40 g) graham cracker pieces* about 3 whole crackers broken into ½ inch pieces

 - Preheat oven to 350℉ and line a baking sheet with parchment paper (optional for easier cleanup).

 - Cream together the butter, cookie butter, and sugars until light and fluffy (~3 minutes).

-- Add the egg and vanilla, mixing after each addition.
+- Add the egg and vanilla, mix well.

 - In a separate bowl, whisk together the flour, baking soda, and salt.
 Gradually add dry mixture to the wet ingredients until only a few flour streaks remain.
 Scrape the sides of the bowl as necessary.